What is a "bank" and why is it important?

 ---|---|

-"Recoup at any cost" | Loss of the entire bank and psychological pit |
+"Win back at any cost" | Loss of the entire bank and psychological pit |

-"I almost recaptured - will add another $100" | Double loss |
+"I almost beat off - I'll add another $100" | Doubling the loss |

 "Maybe this time will be lucky" | Game without strategy = drain |

-"I play to the maximum to be faster" | Fast drawdown, no control |
+"Playing to the max to get faster" | Fast drawdown, no control |

-"I was promised a bonus, we need to try" | Inability to withdraw, confusion with the terms |
+"I was promised a bonus, I have to try" | Impossibility of withdrawal, confusion with conditions |

 An example of a competent approach: